idank/holykeebs-docs/faq/index.md

 ### My order's tracking has not been updating!

+Orders are sent to a distribution center then shipped to the final destination.
+The tracking information will not update until the package is scanned at the distribution center, which may take up to 7 days.

-This can be a customs issue, port issues, parcel / postal system overload, and many more reasons we cannot influence.
+In other cases, there could be a customs issue, port issues, parcel / postal system overload, and many more reasons we cannot influence.
 Please reach out after you have not seen an about for at least a week.

 Economy shipping options are delivered on the last leg using the destination country's postal service.
 The tracking number should show up in your local post office systems and will often have more detailed information (only works once the package arrived at the destination).